canonical/htfile-squid-auth-helper/README.md

 - Deploy the reverseproxy charm: `juju deploy squid-reverseproxy`
 - Monitor the deployment with: `juju status --watch 2s`

-**Important**: for the authentification to be triggered, you need to set up ACL and disable vhost acceleration.
+**Important**: for the authentication to be triggered, you need to set up ACL and disable vhost acceleration.
 You can do so with the following command: `juju config squid-reverseproxy auth_list='- "proxy_auth": [REQUIRED]' port_options=""`.

 ### Deploy